VladimirBabin/spreadsheet-evaluation-app/evaluator/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the com.vladimirbabin.wixgrow.spreadsheetevaluator.SpreadsheetEvaluatorApplication class from your IDE.

-Alternatively you can use the Spring Boot Maven plugin like so: mvn spring-boot:run
+Alternatively you can use the Spring Boot Maven plugin and run it in your terminal:
+- mvn spring-boot:run

-To start the evaluation, send a GET request to http://localhost:8080/api/spreadsheet-evaluation.
+To start the evaluation, send a GET request to http://localhost:8080/api/spreadsheet-evaluation or simply run the following command in your terminal:
+- curl localhost:8080/api/spreadsheet-evaluation